People

 (she/her or they/them)

 Jo Bailey’s career started with a BSc in geography leading to ~seven years working with WWF-UK in various research roles, then ended up running their intranet.
 Upon moving to Aotearoa she worked in information and web management, before retraining as a designer, completing an MDes in 2014.
 Since then she has had a graphic design practice where her work seeks to connect people with information — be that science, narratives, or data — in an engaging way.
 Her design work portfolio is at makinggood.design.
 Jo also teaches and researches at the Wellington School of Design | Ngā Pae Māhutonga at Toi Rauwhārangi | College of Creative Arts, Massey University.
 Jo's interest in democratising access to scientific data and information led to several science communication-related design projects, through which she developed an interest in science and society, public engagement and scicomm theory and practice, and its relationship to design.
-She is currently in the latter stages of a PhD at the Centre for Science in Society, supported by Te Pūnaha Matatini.
+She completed her PhD at the Centre for Science in Society, supported by Te Pūnaha Matatini

 RHIAN SALMON